 There are three main forms of refractive laser surgery for farsightedness, including LASIK (laser-assisted in-situ-keratomileusis), PRK (photorefractive keratectomy), and RLE (refractive lens exchange).
 Laser surgery involves permanently reshaping the cornea.
 While it is considered a minimally invasive procedure, there are some potential risks involved; however, the benefits often outweigh the possible cons.

 There are some things you should know before getting laser surgery, and you will need to take certain measures before undergoing the procedure.
 Your eye prescription will need to have been stable for at least a year, and since the cornea is being reshaped, the measurements must fit into a certain range to be eligible for laser surgery.
-Recovery time is relatively quick, and it is important to take care of your eyes and follow your doctor's instructions after surgery to ensure a healthy recovery.
+In other words, your prescription shouldn’t be too high.
+Recovery time is relatively quick, and it is important to take care of your eyes and follow your doctor’s instructions after surgery to ensure a healthy recovery.

 Laser surgery can eliminate the need for glasses or contacts, and be an effective means to correct blurry vision.
 Laser surgery has a high success rate, and most people are happy with the results.